gatsbyjs/gatsby/docs/docs/reference/release-notes/v2.31/index.md

 ## Support for Gatsby's fragments in GraphiQL

 The underlying `graphiql` package added support for registering fragments and Gatsby now leverages this new feature!
-You now get auto-completion for image fragments inside GraphiQL and any fragments that you added yourself:
+You now get auto-completion for image fragments and any fragments that you added yourself inside GraphiQL:

 ![Screenshot showing the GraphiQL IDE with the fragments in auto-completion](https://user-images.githubusercontent.com/419821/103703746-686ce880-4fa8-11eb-852a-8f33f0b5b6b2.png)